Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

 ## Technical Support

-Alachisoft [C] provides various sources of technical support.
+APIMatic [C] provides various sources of technical support.

 - Please refer to the [APIMatic contact page](https://www.apimatic.io/contact/) to select a support resource you find suitable for your issue.
 - To request additional features in the future, or if you notice any discrepancy regarding this document, please drop an email to [support@apimatic.io](mailto:support@apimatic.io).